WolvSec/Archived-WolveSec-Knowledge-Base/onboarding.md

 <h3>Leadership</h3>
 Leadership of the team is assumed by current students at the University of Michigan.
 If you want to get involved, please e-mail wolverinesec@umich.edu

-<h3>Guidelines</h3>
+<h3>Going Blue</h3>
 <p>
-Don't stress!
-CTFs are for learning.
-But if you want to be competitive :)
+We are here primarily for fun and learning so no stress.
+But if you want to make Michigan go blue :)
 </p>

 * Never post or share flags